sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNMI_Server_Interface_Design.md

 * Set

-Since a single SetRequest will be treated as a transaction, sonic-gnmi does not support parallel write operations.
+Since a single SetRequest will be treated as a transaction, gNMI server does not support parallel write operations.
 We will put the SetRequests in a queue and serve them with a single worker.

 <img src="images/set_lock.svg" alt="set" width="800px"/>